-4. Assessors say that once a big box closes, the highest and best use changes too.
+Assessors say that once a big box closes, the highest and best use changes, too.

-Answer: Highest and best use may change, but not “usually.”
+Highest and best use may change, but not “usually.”
 If a Walmart sells to a furniture store, the highest and best use is still the same: Big Box Retail.
-The assessor wants you to believe that the Highest and Best Use is “big box home improvement store”, but that is not the case.
-I have read many appraisals by appraisers for taxing districts that conclude the highest and best use to be either “a drugstore building net leased to a national pharmacy tenant” or “a large retail building net leased to a national big box retailer”.
+The assessor wants you to believe that the highest and best use is the “big box home improvement store”, but that is not the case.
+I have read many appraisals by appraisers for taxing districts that conclude the highest and best use to be either “a drugstore building net leased to a national pharmacy tenant” or “a large retail building net leased to a national big box retailer.”
 What’s happening here is that the appraiser/assessor is confusing highest and best use (real estate concept) with highest and best user (an occupancy/economic concept).
-So when assessors think that HBU has changed because the net lease tenant has gone away, actually the HBU remains for retail uses, just without that juicy build-to-suit net lease that makes the property valuable in the net lease investment marketplace.
-Again, “tax it at its sale value” is the law which must be applied to all forms of real estate to achieve uniformity in spreading the property tax burden.
+So, when assessors think that HBU has changed because the net lease tenant has gone away, actually the HBU remains for retail uses, just without that juicy build-to-suit net lease that makes the property valuable in the net lease investment marketplace.
+Again, “tax it at its sale value” is the law that must be applied to all forms of real estate to achieve uniformity in spreading the property tax burden.
 Manipulating the actual data for one property type to distort the truth regarding actual sales prices defeats this constitutional purpose and is therefore void ab initio.